What is a Fast Funds card?

 Can more than one teen be on the same Fast Funds account?

 The prepaid Fast Funds card looks similar to a credit card or debit card.
-Unlike a credit card, Fast Funds cardholders don’t have a credit line; teens are allowed access only to the prepaid amount of money that’s on the card.
-Merchants will accept it everywhere Visa debit cards are accepted, and the money is automatically deducted from the account as purchases are made or cash is withdrawn from the ATM.
+Unlike a credit card, Fast Funds cardholders do not have a credit line; teens are allowed access only to the prepaid amount of money that’s on the card.
+Merchants will accept it everywhere Visa® debit cards are accepted, and the money is automatically deducted from the account as purchases are made or cash is withdrawn from the ATM.

 When cash is lost, it’s gone forever.
 If a Fast Funds card or card number is ever lost or stolen, you’re protected by Visa’s Zero Liability commitment.
+In case of a lost or stolen Fast Funds Card, either you or your teen should call 888-222-5056 immediately.
 Your teen’s card will be replaced and the balance will be transferred to the new card for a replacement card fee of $5.00.
-The replacement card usually arrives in five to ten business days.
+The replacement card usually arrives in seven to ten business days.

 Automatic loading through First Tennessee Bill Pay is a convenient way to set up allowances or budget how much money is given to a teen.
 Every week, once a month, or whenever deemed most appropriate, a pre-selected amount can be transferred from your credit card, debit card, or checking account to your teen’s Fast Funds card.
 It’s quick and easy and helps take the stress out of giving teens cash.
 Make sure you confirm completion of transfer before your teen tries to use the funds.

 Yes, you determine how much money gets loaded on the card, as well as when and how the card is loaded.
-You also can log on www.firsttennessee.com/fastfunds to review your teen’s spending and suspend the account at any time, for any reason.
-In this way, the Fast Funds card offers teens financial independence within safe, comfortable, and structured limits.
+You also can log on www.ftb.com/fastfunds to review your teen’s spending and suspend the account at any time, for any reason.
+In this way, the Fast Funds card offers teen's financial independence within safe, comfortable, and structured limits.

 The Fast Funds card is a prepaid card, so spending limits are set by the amount of money parents load onto the card.
 When a teen makes a purchase with the Fast Funds card, the purchase amount is deducted from the card balance.
 When the card balance is low, parents can add money to, or "reload," the card from their credit card, debit card, or checking account.
 (Note: Transferring money using a checking account can take five to seven days.)
 Parents can even schedule automatic loading to provide an allowance on a regular basis.
 It’s a perfect tool for parents and teens to talk about budgeting, spending, and financial responsibility.